eugene-krivosheyev/unit-testing-and-tdd-advanced/README.md

 ----------------------------------------------
 - [ ] Given pairs
 - [ ] And legacy codebase
+- [ ] And recap for Spring test context management and reuse
 - [ ] And recap for test-doublers: mock, spy
 - [ ] And recap for [test suites](https://junit.org/junit5/docs/current/user-guide/#writing-tests-tagging-and-filtering)
 - [ ] And recap for [build tool test suites support](https://javabydeveloper.com/run-tag-specific-junit-5-tests-from-gradle-command/)